nomemory/andreinc-site/_drafts/2023-02-01-demystifying-bitwise-ops.md

 The first reflex to solve this exercise would be to brute force the solution by verifying each element with every other to find its pair.
 But the complexity of doing so is O(n<sup>2</sup>), where n is the size of the input array - not excellent.
 But, as a rule of thumb, if you receive a question like this at an interview and don't know how to approach it, mentioning the brute-force solution is a good starting point and can buy you some time until you come up with something better.

-There are of course, other alternative solutions:
+There are, of course, other alternative solutions:
 * Sorting the array in `O(nlogn)` and then iterate through it by `i+=2`.
 If `L[i]!=L[i+1]`, you've just found the lonely integer.
 * Using a hashtable and count the frequency of the numbers.
 If the frequency of a key is `1`, the problem is solved; you’ve just found the lonely integer.